 There are many post production workflows where Ci can be hugely beneficial.
 One such example is the creation of trailer & promo's for feature film releases, where many different hi resolution files are often utilized in those editorial creations and reviews.
 Since there can be a significant amount of content uploaded, shared and downloaded as the final cuts are made, the use of a Trash & Delete combination of policies can allow for the often duplicated content to be trashed at a much later point in time when no activity has occurred with the files.
 Files with no activity could be trashed after 6 months.
 Then, another policy can be used to delete those files after another 6 months of having been in the Trash.
 The final content is often already stored in their determined location and the extraneous copies are not necessary any longer.
 This will cut down on administrators or members of Team Workspaces having to remember to go back and remove that content.
 The savings on the overall storage will constantly cycle through without any overhead at the user level.
 The result is a cost savings in active storage as well as resources being able to focus on their workflows.

 For more information on how to use the Ci Storage Management Policies, please see the Company Network Admin Guide: Storage Management Policies.

-If you have any questions, please feel free to reach out to the Ci Customer Success Team through the Ci Help Center.
+For any additional questions, please reach out to the Ci Customer Success Team by submitting a request here in the Help Center.